Upload Files to Firebase Storage with JavaScript

 Steps:

-Basic process for file upload is
+The basic process for file upload is

-- create firebase storage reference
+- create a firebase storage reference

 const ref = firebase.storage().ref();